TEMPORARY STREET FAIR VENDOR PERMIT (111)

 - Temporary Street Fair Vendor Permit Application

 In-person submission: Download the Temporary Street Fair Vendor Permit Application

 - Sales Tax Identification Number

 This is the 9, 10, or 11-digit number on your New York State Department of Taxation and Finance Certificate of Authority.
 You must enter this number on the Temporary Street Fair Vendor Permit application.
-To obtain an application for a Certificate of Authority, visit the NYS Department of Taxation and Finance online at http://tax.ny.gov or call (518) 485-2889.
+To apply for a Certificate of Authority, visit the NYS License Center.
+You will need a NY.gov ID to access the application form.
+To request a paper application, call (518) 485-2889.
 Allow four to six weeks after applying to the New York State Department of Taxation and Finance to receive your Certificate of Authority.

 - Photo Identification (ID) of Permit Applicant